Abigail/Abigail.github.io/Src/Trapped/yari_rook.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% escapes to the upper right, by visiting four squares on each row above the origin.
+On the Square Spiral, the %%PIECE%% escapes to the forward right, by visiting four squares on each row forward from the origin.
+A five step loop moves the piece one square forward and to the right, resulting in an escape velocity of \(\frac{\sqrt{2}}{5}\).

+#### Diamond

+On the Diamond Spiral, the %%PIECE%% steps one square to the right on each step, escaping in the straight line with an escape velocity of \(1\).

 ### Wedge